doodymartin/jjProj/README.md

 A separate thread will be created and used to process each input file.
 The application will terminate once all processing threads are complete.
 Each input file will produce an output file and the output files are placed into the output directory.
 When the application is run there will be some usefull **INFO** outputs to the user console to allow the user to see what that application is doing.
+After processing the input file will moved to the processed directory.

 ----------------------
 Command Line Arguments